 And as Asians increasingly move into my local area, they alter the texture of life and bring alien languages.

 There are exceptions to every rule; but from an Anglo-identitarian and individual standpoint, the Asian colonisation of Australia has yielded net negative consequences.

 Which is what makes the following revelation notable: I thoroughly enjoyed visiting Japan earlier in January.
 From my perspective (albeit constrained by the limitations of anecdote), I admired Japanese people, their culture, and their enduring affinities to one another.

-True, there aren’t many Japanese in Australia–Chinese and Indians are far more overwhelming in quantity–so something exclusive to Japanese people might’ve contributed to why I preference them abroad over Asian-Australians.
+True, there are not many Japanese in Australia–Chinese and Indians are far more overwhelming in quantity–so something exclusive to Japanese people might have contributed to why I preference them abroad over Asian-Australians.
 But many Australian travellers have fond memories of China and India, despite many feeling on a deeply subconscious level, that Chinese and Indian populations in Australia are inducing a national loss.
-Thus, more than specifically Japanese attributes were at play when making my conclusion.
+So, more than specifically Japanese attributes were at play when making my conclusion.

 This finding directed me towards an inner monologue that ambitioned to answer: what are the overarching reasons I prefer Asians in Asia (Asian-Asians) over Asians in Australia?

 First, Asian-Asians are more rooted to what truly matters: their homes, people and culture.
 While Japanese can never be my people, there is something profound to be said about these characteristics: they ensure one carries a higher commitment to their environment around them, and appropriately works for a greater purpose that extends beyond themselves.